 There are plenty of charities and voluntary organisations who are always desperate for an extra pair of hands - and it doesn't have to be a huge commitment.
 Even giving a couple of hours of your time now and again can make a difference.
 Find local opportunities at Dorset Volunteer Centre

-It’s gone viral on social media: the postcard offering help to neighbours.
-Pop something through people’s doors offering help with food shopping, other supplies, errands, dog walking, whatever they might need that you can offer.
-If you don’t know which homes to contact, try finding out whether there is a sheltered accommodation scheme close to you where people are likely to be older and/or have health problems.
+The simple act of asking if a neighbour needs help is a great way to give to others.
+Pop a note through a neighbours door offering help with food shopping, other supplies, errands, dog walking, whatever they might need that you can offer.
+If you don’t know who might need help in your area, try finding out whether there is a sheltered accommodation scheme close to you where people are likely to be older and/or have health problems.

 Giving to others doesn’t have to be a big deal!
 Simply keeping an eye on people in your community, saying hello, a wave, a smile - sometimes it is the little things that have the biggest impact.
-Especially when people are emerging from a period of feeling very isolated and cut off.
+Especially when people are still emerging from a period of feeling isolated and cut off, and for those who are vulnerable.
 Friends will appreciate simply knowing you’re thinking of them, so check in regularly.
 Any small actions or words will help: sometimes knowing you’re there can be as powerful as physically doing something!